SWM Tiger

 The SWM Tiger (大虎) is a 7-seater mid-size crossover SUV that is manufactured by the Chinese manufacturer SWM (automobiles) of Brilliance Shineray.
 The SWM Tiger was launched in August 2022 in China as a more rugged model compared to the SWM X3 riding on the same platform.
 In October 2024, is announced for sale in Italy under the name SWM G03F, and the SWM Tiger EDi version will be marketed under the name XL30 EV.

 Overview

 The SWM Tiger is a 7-seater vehicle with a 7-seat layout of 2+2+3.
-The power of the SWM Tiger comes from 3 engine options including the 1.5 liter DG15 engine with a maximum power of 85kW (116 horsepower), and the fuel consumption of the engine declared by the Ministry of Industry and Information Technology is 6.90L/100km.
+The power of the SWM Tiger comes from 3 engine options including the 1.5 liter DG15 engine with a maximum power of 85 kW (116 horsepower), and the fuel consumption of the engine declared by the Ministry of Industry and Information Technology is 6.90L/100km.
 Prices of the SWM Tiger range from 59,900 yuan to 78,900 yuan.